Learn about restraining orders from award-winning Wisconsin family law attorneys

 > Read more about contesting a restraining order in Wisconsin.

-Yes, if the first hearing is held before a court commissioner, you have the option to request a “de novo review,” or new hearing before the judge.
+Yes, if the first hearing is held before a court commissioner, you have the option to request a “de novo review,” or a new hearing before the judge.
 Both the petitioner and the respondent have this right.
 In the event the commissioner grants or dismisses the injunction, the non-prevailing party has 15 or 30 days (depending on the county, so be sure to check the county’s local rules!) to request a de novo review by filing a request with the judge.
-A new hearing will be set, and if the commissioner granted the restraining order, it will remain in effect until the date of the de novo hearing.
+A new hearing will be set, and if the commissioner grants the restraining order, it will remain in effect until the date of the de novo hearing.
+This appeal option provides a second opportunity to present your case with a comprehensive legal strategy and trial preparation.

 We understand that the need for a restraining order alone can be stressful.
-If you have already suffered, or believe you are in danger, filing for a restraining order is necessary for you and your family’s protection.
-Our Wisconsin restraining order attorneys can help you get the paperwork needed to file, and guide you through the process and next steps.
+If you have already suffered or believe you are in danger, filing for a restraining order is necessary for your and your family’s protection.
+Our dedicated, compassionate, and responsive Wisconsin restraining order attorneys can help you get the paperwork needed to file and guide you through the process and next steps.
+Our licensed and knowledgeable legal team provides confidential consultation, case evaluation, and thorough hearing preparation to protect your rights.
 If your abuser or harasser tries to fight your restraining order, you will have our legal guidance on your side.

 Reach out to us anytime by filling out the contact form below, or give us a call to set up a consultation.
-We want you to feel protected, and our lawyers are there to help guide you through the restraining order process.
+We offer 24/7 availability for emergency assistance and provide attentive, client-focused representation.
+We want you to feel protected, and our professional and effective lawyers are there to help guide you through the restraining order process.
+Whether you need help understanding what to expect at your hearing, what to bring, or how to testify, our strategic and diligent attorneys will advocate for your safety and peace of mind.

 Our number one priority is to ensure the protection and well being of our clients.
 We've also won awards for cases involving the following practice areas of family law in Wisconsin: